katattakd/dotfiles/README.md

 # This will also mark any programs added manually for removal.
 To prevent this, create a ~/packages.txt file with the packages you want to keep.
 sh sync_package_tree.sh

-# This will also remove files not accessed in more than 28 days from ~/.cache
+# This will also clean up junk from the home folder.
 sh sync_user_programs.sh
 ```
 ### Configuration